Blog

 – The Brazzaville Declaration

-The Brazzaville Declaration also proposed that the new IPs and LCs Forest Tenure Pledge, to be announced in the lead up to COP30, must direct at least 40% of its funds directly to IP’s & LC-led funds and organizations.
-It called on public, private and philanthropic donors to facilitate capacity-building programs in partnership to rapidly and sustainably strengthen IP and LC-led organizations to manage direct funding instead of relying on intermediaries or shrinking chains of non-local actors.
+The Brazzaville Declaration also proposed that the new IP and LC Forest Tenure Pledge, expected to be announced in the lead up to COP30, must direct at least 40 percent of its funds directly to IP- and LC-led funds and organizations.
+It called on public, private, and philanthropic donors to facilitate capacity-building programs in partnership to rapidly and sustainably strengthen IP- and LC-led organizations to manage direct funding instead of relying on intermediaries or shrinking chains of non-local actors.

 “It is not just about money; it is about friendship and solidarity.
 The answer is us.
 All of us.
 Let’s walk together and create a better funding environment for all IPs and LCs.
 We have our mechanisms already, let’s test them out!”

-– Rukka Sombolinggi, Secretary General of AMAN, Indonesia and GATC leader
+– Rukka Sombolinggi, Secretary General of AMAN and GATC leader from Indonesia

 Included in the 22-point action plan was a demand for all governments to explicitly acknowledge and prioritize the legal recognition of IP and traditional territories in their Nationally Determined Contributions and National Biodiversity Plans (NBSAPs).
 Demands directed at governments also included:

-• Governments of the Congo Basin: Simplify land titling procedures while integrating Indigenous lands into national land-use plans, and legally recognizing all IP territories, reforming land laws (with or without ICCAs).
+• Governments of the Congo Basin: Simplify land titling procedures while integrating Indigenous lands into national land-use plans, and legally recognize all IP territories, reforming land laws (with or without ICCAs).

-• Governments of Mesoamerica: Expedite 2 million hectares under IPs and LCs’ control and increase direct territorial investment to 30% by 2027.
-Over 51 million hectares across the mesoamerican region require community titling, recovery, or strengthened control.
+• Governments of Mesoamerica: Expedite 2 million hectares under IPs’ and LCs’ control and increase direct territorial investment to 30 percent by 2027.
+Over 51 million hectares across the Mesoamerican region require community titling, recovery, or strengthened control.

 • All Latin American countries: Urgently ratify the Escazú Agreement and implement it with mechanisms that guarantee full and effective participation of IPs and LCs in its governance structures.